 The relatively newest group on the market is money-back loyalty programmes.
 These involve receiving a portion of the money spent back in return for purchases.
 This is done either to the programme participant’s account, payment card, bank account or in the form of an ATM code.
 This group of programmes, although quantitatively the smallest, is the fastest growing category.

 Results assessment tools and key performance indicators (KPIs).
 To assess whether a loyalty programme is delivering the expected results, it is necessary to choose the right measurement tools and establish key performance indicators – more commonly known as KPIs.
-Tools for evaluating results may include quantitative and qualitative marketing research conducted to assess the level of satisfaction of loyalty programme participants, sales reports from within the organiser’s company (volume and value of sales, average basket value, number of transactions, frequency of transactions by unique buyers, etc.), and studies showing the market share of the chain or brand covered by the programme.
-A separate group includes the data of the programme itself, analysed in terms of the number of participants, their activity, level of departures from the programme, frequency of transactions, percentage of transactions and percentage of turnover ‘passing through’ the loyalty programme, frequency of the participants logging onto websites and into the mobile application, and a number of other tools.
+Tools for evaluating the results may include quantitative and qualitative marketing research conducted to assess the level of satisfaction of the loyalty programme participants, sales reports from within the organiser’s company (volume and value of sales, average basket value, number of transactions, frequency of transactions by unique buyers, etc.), and studies showing the market share of the chain or brand covered by the programme.
+A separate group includes the data from the programme itself, analysed in terms of the number of participants, their activity, level of departures from the programme, frequency of transactions, percentage of transactions, percentage of turnover ‘passing through’ the loyalty programme, frequency of participants logging onto websites and into the mobile application, and a number of other tools.